umr-ds/broadcast-tree/ns-3/btp/Readme.md

     - Add "'model/EEBTPTag.h'" to section 'headers.source'

 ## Start arguments
-Start a simple simulation by running './waf --run="broadcast --nWifi=10 --linearEnergyModel=false --eebtp=true --width=100 --height=100 --log=true"'
+Start a simple simulation by running './waf --run="broadcast --nWifi=10 --linearEnergyModel=false --eebtp=true --width=100 --height=100"'

 - 'nWifi' specifies the number of Wi-Fi stations to simulate
 - 'linearEnergyModel' specifies if the 'CustomTxEnergyModel' is used (false) or not (true)